sbme-tutorials/sbme-tutorials.github.io/2020/CG/notes/5-week5.md

 ### Classical lighting models

 * Ambient lighting :
-It is an approximation of uniform light without light source.
+It is an approximation of uniform light without a light source.
 It illuminate all objects equally.
 * Diffuse lighting
-The light is reflected in all direction due to roughness of the surface.
+The light is reflected in all direction due to the roughness of the surface.
 ![](../images/diffuse.png)
 * Specular lighting:
 Reflection of the light in one direction (Smooth surface).